CVE-2026-5568: Cross Site Scripting in Akaunting

 Technical Summary

 CVE-2026-5568 is a medium severity cross-site scripting vulnerability affecting Akaunting versions 3.1.0 through 3.1.21.
-It stems from improper processing of the 'notes' parameter in the Invoice/Billing component, enabling remote attackers to inject and execute arbitrary scripts in the context of the affected application.
+The vulnerability is due to improper processing of the 'notes' parameter in the Invoice/Billing component, which allows remote attackers to inject and execute arbitrary scripts in the context of the affected application.
 The vulnerability requires low attack complexity and no privileges but does require user interaction.
-The vendor has not provided a fix or advisory, and no patch links are available.
-The vulnerability is publicly disclosed, increasing the risk of exploitation.
+The vendor has not issued a patch or advisory, and no known exploits are currently reported in the wild.

 Potential Impact

-Successful exploitation of this vulnerability could allow an attacker to execute arbitrary scripts in the context of the affected Akaunting application, potentially leading to session hijacking, defacement, or other client-side attacks.
-However, the impact is limited by the requirement for user interaction and the absence of privilege escalation or system-level compromise.
-There are no known active exploits in the wild at this time.
+Successful exploitation of this vulnerability could allow an attacker to execute arbitrary scripts in the context of the vulnerable application, potentially leading to session hijacking, defacement, or other client-side attacks.
+However, the impact is limited by the requirement for user interaction and the lack of privilege escalation.
+There are no reports of active exploitation in the wild at this time.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Since the vendor has not responded and no official fix is available, users should consider applying manual input validation or sanitization on the 'notes' parameter as a temporary mitigation.
-Additionally, restricting user permissions and educating users about the risks of interacting with untrusted content may reduce impact until an official patch is released.
+Since the vendor has not responded or provided a fix, users should consider implementing input validation or output encoding workarounds for the 'notes' parameter in the Invoice/Billing component to mitigate the risk.
+Monitor official Akaunting channels for updates or patches addressing this vulnerability.

 CVE-2026-5568: Cross Site Scripting in Akaunting